-We do not anticipate materially revising our expected growth and maintenance capital expenditures for 2020 from what was disclosed in our 2019 Annual Report.
+Except for the commercial system purchase described above, we do not anticipate any other material changes to our expected 2020 growth and maintenance capital expenditures from what was disclosed in our 2019 Annual Report.
 However, those estimates are subject to cost and timing adjustments due to weather, market conditions, permitting conditions and timing of regulatory permits, among other factors, as well as additional uncertainty presented by the COVID-19 pandemic.
-We expect to continue funding these projects from a combination of (1) cash from operations and (2) debt at both the asset and Partnership levels.
+We expect to continue funding these expenditures from a combination of (1) cash from operations and (2) debt at both the asset and Partnership levels.